Cron Operator

 cmd: echo "hello world" > /tmp/output.txt

-In this example, the Cron operator will create a cron job named foo that will run every 5 minutes and execute the command echo "hello world" > /tmp/output.txt as the user foo.
+In this example, the Cron operator will create a cron job named foo that runs every 5 minutes and executes echo "hello world" > /tmp/output.txt as user dave.

 Example 2